library(tidymodels)

 Required Packages

-We’ll simulate a realistic credit dataset with common variables found in credit scoring models.
-The data will include demographic information, loan characteristics, and credit history variables.
+This tutorial uses a simulated credit dataset incorporating realistic variable distributions commonly encountered in credit scoring applications.
+The synthetic data includes demographic information, loan characteristics, and credit history variables with appropriate statistical relationships.

 set.seed(123)